The Graduate School

 - The award provide a stipend equivalent to the stipend of a standard Predoc TA II (currently $1,937 per month), GAIP insurance,

-and UW state tuition and fees (excluding U-PASS) up to 18 credits.
+and UW state tuition and fees (excluding U-PASS and International Student Fee) up to 18 credits.

 - The number of awards will be determined by the caliber of the applications and the amount of funding available.